 - Drone Launch Academy: this is another professional, online training course with repeatable videos and study guies.
 Use DRONEGIRL50 or this link to get $50 off!

 - Drone Pilot Ground School offers a fantastic online training course with practice tests and repeatable videos (this is actually the course I used…and I passed on my first try!)

 - DARTdrones has a day-long, in-person training course.
 Use coupon code dronegirl10 to save 10% on all DARTdrone courses site wide!

-What are the expected areas this commercial drone test will cover?
+What are the areas this commercial drone test covers?

 - Applicable regulations relating to small unmanned aircraft system rating privileges, limitations, and flight operation

 - Airspace classification and operating requirements, and flight restrictions affecting small unmanned aircraft operation